 Empowerment in the workplace refers to the process of enabling employees to work in a more autonomous and self-determined manner.
 The aim is to encourage employees to make decisions, take responsibility, and actively participate in shaping work processes.

 Promoting empowerment can lead to higher levels of satisfaction and motivation among employees, as they feel like an important part of the company and can actively contribute to the business goals.
 Additionally, self-empowerment can lead to higher productivity and efficiency, as employees are more motivated and engaged when they feel that their work is valuable and meaningful.
-Performance reviews with goal setting or training and development opportunities are part of empowerment.
+Performance reviews with goal setting, training and professional improvement opportunities are part of empowerment.

 Empowerment in the workplace results in increased performance and employee motivation, as well as employee satisfaction.
 Employees feel valued and can identify better with the company.